-The architects designed a multi-purpose venue that would serve several functions including football, hockey, basketball, and musical concerts among many other fits.
-The BOK Centre which sits a maximum of 19, 199 people was completed in 2008 at a cost of $196 million with most of the funding coming from the City of Tulsa.
+The architects created a multi-purpose stadium that could accommodate a variety of events, including football, hockey, basketball, and musical performances, among others.
+The BOK Centre, which can accommodate up to 19,199 people, was constructed in 2008 at a cost of $196 million, with the City of Tulsa providing the majority of the money.
 Architect César Pelli indicates that this design was inspired by the culture of the people of Oklahoma with details like the Native American deco-style taking center stage.
 However, the building’s cultural values did not hinder the designer from providing a contemporary structure.

-Located in downtown Tulsa, the arena draws a lot of people from Tulsa and the larger Oklahoma City.
-The modern design consists of a swirling spiral of stainless steel and glass walls which tilt inwards at certain points around the arena.
+The arena, located in downtown Tulsa, attracts a huge number of visitors from Tulsa and the surrounding area.
+The futuristic design features a whirling spiral of stainless steel and glass walls that lean inward at strategic locations throughout the arena.

 The sweeping circular elements are so constant in the exterior and interior of the project.
 The glass façades consists of 160 kg panels which wrap around the building while leaning at a five-degree angle.
 The 1,600 glass panels all total up to make the 180 metre long iconic curving glass wall which reaches a height of more than 30 metres above grade.
 33,000 stainless steel panels complete the spiralling form of the building’s circumference.

-The inspiration for this structure comes from the architectural language of both the natural and built surroundings around it.
-The architects introduced curves into their design because of the bend of the Arkansas River and the arc of Tulsa’s curvilinear highways.
-One of the most treasured aspects of the Native American heritage in Tulsa is their round tribal dwellings which were once used in Midwestern states in the United States; a heritage which César Pelli says inspired the curvilinear form of the whole centre.
+This construction was inspired by the architectural language of its natural and constructed surrounds.
+The architects used curves into their design to reflect the bend of the Arkansas River and the arc of Tulsa’s curvilinear roadways.
+One of the most prized features of Tulsa’s Native American past is its round tribe homes, which were historically employed throughout Midwestern states in the United States; César Pelli credits this tradition with inspiring the curvilinear form of the whole center.

 Views from every part of the building and some of the arena seats through the glass wall provide a strong connection between the city, the arena and its occupants.
 Despite having the expansive glass wall, glare was dealt with by fitting half of the glass wall with a ceramic frit pattern at various sports where glare would pose negative impacts to people.

-The glass wall means a lot of daylight is provided inside the building at daytime while the night is a game of color for the iconic wall which was fitted with a system of 66 integrated metal halide lamps that can glow in 1,000 different hues through the night.
+The glass wall allows for plenty of natural light within the building during the day, while the famous wall, which was outfitted with a system of 66 integrated metal halide lights, can shine in 1,000 various hues at night.

-Tulsa County is located in a region that is so tornado-prone that a building of this size would never ignore that natural hazard.
-The building’s multiple layers of laminated glass and reinforced wall support structure means it can withstand winds speeding at over 160 kilometres per hour.
+Tulsa County is located in a tornado-prone area, thus a structure of this magnitude would never overlook the natural hazard.
+The building’s several layers of laminated glass and strengthened wall support system allow it to resist winds of over 160 km per hour.

 The interiors borrow a lot from the motion created by the circular elements on the exterior and goes further to build upon that theme with staircases that wrap around a section of the building from the main lobby.